 An information society that has the interests of the most poor and marginalised people of our societies at its heart is necessarily an information society that takes as its starting point a rights-based approach to development.

 That youth, women, the poor, indigenous people and persons with disabilities benefit from the opportunities provided by ICTs should remain a cross-cutting priority for bridging the digital divide, reinforced by accountability.

 The concept of digital inclusion goes beyond affordability and access to ICT networks, services and applications.
-It recognizes there are additional needs for different marginalized groups that include accessible ICTs for persons with disabilities, digital literacy training for women, youth and indigenous peoples, and the use of ICTs for social and economic empowerment, including, e.g. ICTs to promote youth employment and entrepreneurship.
+It recognizes there are additional needs for different marginalized groups that include accessible ICTs for persons with disabilities, digital literacy training for women, youth and indigenous peoples, and the use of ICTs for social and economic empowerment, including, e.g. ICTs to promote employment and entrepreneurship.

 that in order to remove gender inequalities in the knowledge society and that the knowledge society actively empowers women in all aspects of their lives, it is necessary to apply a gender lens in all aspects of the knowledge society, across sectors and from strategies and planning through implementation and investments.
 This includes on the demand and supply side, from awareness, literacy and meaningful engagement to affordable access, appropriate policy frameworks and relevant content.
 An important way of ensuring this is realized is though women’s leadership and participation in decision-making.